 Minnesota placed the franchise tag on Harris after an elite 2019 season in which he led the league with six interceptions.
 It was his first year as a full-time starter, and he could be set for a huge contract next offseason, if not sooner.

 The Chargers placed the franchise tag on the oft-injured Henry this offseason.
 He missed all of the 2018 regular season and played 12 games last year in what's becoming an unfortunate trend for what has otherwise been one of the best receiving tight ends in the game.
-Getting the money he's looking for next offseason is likely dependent on Henry staying healthy.
+Getting the money he's looking for next offseason is likely dependent on Henry staying healthy after George Kittle set the market this offseason.

 Hunt was released by the Chiefs in 2018 due to his off-field transgressions and had further issues this offseason.
 He led the NFL in rushing during his 2017 rookie season and was still productive as a change of pace back for the Browns last year.
 Staying on the field and continuing to produce will be important for Hunt this year as he looks toward getting paid in 2021.